zwishenzug/stable-diffusion/README.md

 ## Other changes

-### Suppress the very long winded transformers library warning about model mismatch, it's not relevant for stable diffusion
+* Suppress the very long winded transformers library warning about model mismatch, it's not relevant for stable diffusion.

-### Check the length of the prompt and negative prompt and warn if it's too long and will be truncated
+* Check the length of the prompt and negative prompt and warn if it's too long and will be truncated.

+* Apply the DoggettX optimizations to allow making larger images on cards with lower vram

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*